Indian Hotels to decide on Orient-Express bid this fiscal year

 The company cannot leave the offer open for an indefinite period, Anil Goel, executive director finance, told a news conference.

-The company earlier reported a forecast-beating 28 percent rise in quarterly net profit to 646.2 million rupees.
-(Read results story here)
+The company earlier reported a forecast-beating 28 percent rise in quarterly net profit to 646.2 million rupees ($12.07 million).